Differential/docs/GUIDEBOOK.md

 ## How does the company decide what to work on?

 The same way we make other decisions: by waiting for someone to decide that it’s the right thing to do, and then letting them recruit other people to work on it with them.
+Or working on it solo.

 We believe in each other to make these decisions, and this faith has proven to be well-founded over and over again.

-At the same time, we’ve found it important to not operate by using assumptions and unproven theories.
+A few guiding principles:

+* Will you enjoy the work?
+* Does positively impact our company?
+* Does it positive impact our startup community?

 ## Temporary hierarchy emerges, and is OK